What is CUI? Definition, Examples, and How to Manage It

 - Level 5 standardizes and optimizes the processes and techniques for handling APTs and establishes a process for reviewing and measuring the effectiveness of security practices.

 Remember that the first three levels of the CMMC encompass the 110 security requirements specified in NIST SP 800-171.
 The CMMC then goes further with each level, adding processes and practices to those specified in lower levels.
 It also mirrors the NIST SP 800-171 in that it assesses a company’s implementation of cybersecurity practices and institutionalization of cybersecurity processes.
+To better understand how to design and operationalize effective cybersecurity controls for CUI protection, explore our dedicated NIST SP 800-171 guide.

 Elevating CUI management: secure your federal contracts with confidence